jmding8/Pome76/README.md

 Some of the ideas involved with this keymap:

-* Dividing roles means every key + modifier combination is accessible, even weird ones like Ctrl + Shift + F5.
+* Dividing roles allows access to weird key + modifier combinations (e.g. Ctrl + Shift + F5).
-  * Left fingers control layers
+  * The left fingers control layer activation
-  * Right fingers control layered keys
+  * The right fingers control the layered keys
-  * Left thumb controls modifiers
+  * The left thumb controls modifiers
-* The two hands are pushed as far to the left and right edges of the keyboard as possible.
+* The two hands are pushed as far towards the left and right edges of the keyboard as possible.
 The keys in between are relatively unused.
-* Using combos with tight timeouts (35ms) to control modifiers and layers makes it possible to put them on the home row, with basically zero accidental activations even when rolling keys.
+* Using combos with tight timeouts (35ms) to control layers (and Shift) makes it possible to put them on the home row with basically zero accidental activations, even when rolling keys.
-* Putting combos on keys that are typically controlled by one finger (i.e. `RG` = Tab), or keys that are very infrequently typed in sequence (i.e. `,.` = Forward Slash ) permits the use of a very loose timeout (200ms).
+* Putting other combos on keys that are typically controlled by one finger (i.e. `RG` = Tab), or keys that are very infrequently typed in sequence (i.e. `,.` = Forward Slash) permits the use of a very loose timeouts (200ms).

-There are a bunch of other details that make this a very polished experience that are out of scope for this document, but if you are interested, please reach out.
+There are a bunch of other details that help make for a more polished experience.
+If you are interested to learn more, please reach out.
 For example:

 * Aggressively using positional hold-tap in combination with tap-unless-interrupted really helps prevent accidental home-row modifier activation.
 * The `SD` Shift and `DF` Numbers Layer combos are actually not actually implemented as combos.
 They are implemented using layer-tap and macro functionality, which allows them to be combined into `SDF` = Shifted Numbers Layer.
 The same goes for `XC` Shift and `CV` F-Keys Layer.

-# Why?
+# Why these design choices?

 TLDR: For me, columnar-stagger and low-profile are not worth the drawbacks.
 And unibody lets me reuse the Neo65 case while still having a 95mm gap between hands.